stephank/orona/README.md

 Some files, or parts of files, are subject to other licenses, where indicated in the files themselves.
 A short overview of those parts follows.

-The source file 'src/server/websocket.coffee' is a modification/rewrite based on:

- * [Socket.IO], © 2010 LearnBoost, MIT-licensed.

 All the graphic and sound files are from:

  * [Bolo], © 1993 Stuart Cheshire.